Judopay/DotNetSDK/Readme.md

-# JudoPay SDK
+# Judo .NET SDK

 [![Build status](https://ci.appveyor.com/api/projects/status/y9mrqtjr0cf1g5li?svg=true)](https://ci.appveyor.com/project/JudoPayments/dotnetsdk) <a href="https://scan.coverity.com/projects/judopaydotnetsdk">
   <img alt="Coverity Scan Build Status"
        src="https://img.shields.io/coverity/scan/6752.svg"/>
 </a>

 The JudoPay SDK is a client for our JudoPay API, which provides card payment processing for mobile apps and websites.

 ##### **\*\*\*Due to industry-wide security updates, versions below 1.1.113 of this SDK will no longer be supported after 1st Oct 2016.
 For more information regarding these updates, please read our blog [here](http://hub.judopay.com/pci31-security-updates/).*****

+## Requirements

-## Installation
+## Getting started
 The JudoPay SDK is distributed as a [NuGet package](https://www.nuget.org/packages/JudoPay.Net/) using the package name of JudoPay.Net.

+####1.
+Integration
 You can install the SDK directly from within Visual Studio either using the NuGet package manager UI, or in the Package Manager Console:

 ```powershell
 Install-Package JudoPay.Net
 ```

-## Configuration
+####2.
+Setup

 You configure you JudoPay API client when invoking the JudoPaymentsFactory.Create method.
 This has three parameters; environment (Sandbox for development and testing, and Live for production), and api